 \item \code{DESCRIPTION}: rough description of the detection techniques and salient features of the detector (in the sub-experiment).
 If available from the collaboration, an image of the detector is displayed in the user interface (see Sect.~\ref{sec:website}).

-\item \code{INFO}.
-Additional information relevant for the subexp: for instance the location of the balloon flight (e.g. {\em 1 flight McMurdo, Antarctica}), details about reconstructed data for UHECRs (e.g. {\em Fractions of H,He,O,Fe-like showers in 4-component fit to $\xmax$ data}), indication of times series (e.g. {\em Monthly average 2007/03}), etc.
+\item \code{INFO}: additional information relevant for the sub-exp.
+This can be the location of the balloon flight (e.g. {\em 1 flight McMurdo, Antarctica}), some details about the reconstructed data (e.g. {\em Fractions of H,He,O,Fe-like showers in 4-component fit to $\xmax$ data}), indication of times series (e.g. {\em Monthly average 2007/03}), etc.

 \item \code{ESCALE\_RELERR}: if provided in the publication, \crdbv{4.0} stores the relative energy-scale uncertainty, $(\Delta E/E)_{\rm scale}$, which applies to all energies measured by the sub-experiment\footnote{In principle, $(\Delta E/E)_{\rm scale}$ does depend on energy.
 If future CR publications release energy-dependent $(\Delta E/E)_{\rm scale}$, their implementation in \crdb{} will require modifications of the \code{ESCALE\_RELERR} key.}.
 We refer the reader to App.~\ref{app:Escale} for more details on the origin of this uncertainty.